 On July 16, 2012, Minnesota announced the execution of a \$41 million dollar contract with Maximus, Inc. to design and develop the technical capabilities, including a consumer friendly website, for Minnesota's health insurance exchange and Medicaid systems modernization.
 The contract with Maximus covers the development of technology supporting various functions that a health insurance exchange needs to perform.
 Those functions include individual eligibility determination and enrollment, small employer eligibility and enrollment, certification and display of health benefit plan options and costs, navigator and agent/broker listing, display of health care provider information, premium aggregation and payment and account administration.
 Further, a State-mandated project risk analysis was conducted and a Risk Management Plan developed.
-The plan is managed in coordination with the State Project Management Office.

 The contract also includes major technology improvements to Minnesota's Medicaid systems to provide streamlined eligibility determinations, to enhance customer service and case management capacity, and to promote ongoing program integrity.
-In addition, the new technology system will allow the

-Department of Health to provide quality information on quality measures and provider peer grouping.
+In addition, the new technology system will allow the Department of Health to provide quality information on quality measures and provider peer grouping.
 Finally, the technology will help the Departments of Health and Commerce to fulfill their roles as the certifier of Qualified Health Plans.